Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/barangaroo-city-aus/index_divya_barangaroo.md

 **Property Data Platform**.
 The buildings in Barangaroo have millions of sensors to capture data on different components like tenant data, energy efficiency etc. The property data platform allows for all the data to come together to provide insights and analysis on aspects like sustainability, energy efficiency, cost efficiency, workplace productivity, and creating a better experience for diverse stakeholders (tenants, building management teams, engineering teams, contractors etc.).
 This was especially so for Barangaroo South where Lendlease was the primary developer and was a big proponent of data analytics: there was high integration between the building systems and processes.

 **Smart Buildings**.
 The buildings at Barangaroo include automated building management systems to ensure sustainability and energy efficiency.
-This includes efficienct heating, cooling, and ventilation along with smart lighting and sustainable management processes to ensure that the staff are able to optimize buidling operations.
+This includes efficient heating, cooling, and ventilation along with smart lighting and sustainable management processes to ensure that the staff are able to optimize building operations.
 There are IoT solutions involved for maintenance, security monitoring, partner compliance, energy management, and enabling tenant services.

 **Recycled Water Treatment Plant** To be more water positive, Barangaroo has constructed a recycled water treatment plant that enables sustainable water use.
 The water can be effectively treated and converted for non-drinking water purposes like irrigation, fire sprinklers, toilet flushing, and cleaning.
 The plant is a top facility that has treated over 140 million litres of contaminated water and has involved automated, logic control systems for ensuring safety and risk mitigation.

 ## Stakeholders
 <!--  Identify 3-5 key stakeholder organizations or groups.
 The text should be around 50 words, and include a link to the organization.  -->

 **Barangaroo Delivery Authority (BDA)**.
 Managed the strategic direction, development, design, construction, cost, and operations to ensure that the project milestones were delivered according to plan/contracts. for Barangaroo.
 It comprised of a board that oversees subgroups for legal, finance, infrastructure, property development, and the public domain.
 It also comprised of an audit and risk management committee.
 The BDA was terminated in 2019 and is now called Infrastructure NSW.
-[Organization Name](https://www.infrastructure.nsw.gov.au/)
+[Barangaroo Delivery Authority (BDA)](https://www.infrastructure.nsw.gov.au/)

 **Development Partners**.
 Development partners enabled the build of Barangaroo and its precincts along with commitment to sustainability and public spaces.
-  The partner for Barangaroo South is Lendlease (an engineering firm and real-estate developer) [Organization Name](https://www.lendlease.com/au/)
+  The partner for Barangaroo South is Lendlease (an engineering firm and real-estate developer) [Lendlease](https://www.lendlease.com/au/)
-  The partner for Central Barangaroo is Aqualand (an real - estate developer and investment firm) [Organization Name](https://www.aqualand.com.au/)
+  The partner for Central Barangaroo is Aqualand (an real - estate developer and investment firm) [Aqualand](https://www.aqualand.com.au/)
   Other partners include Sydney Metro and Crown Resorts.
-[Organization Name](https://www.crownresorts.com.au/)  [Organization Name](https://www.sydneymetro.info/)
+[Crown Resorts](https://www.crownresorts.com.au/)  [Sydney Metro](https://www.sydneymetro.info/)

 **New South Wales Government**.
 The NSW Government led the overall transformation project and initiated the original challenge.
 It is involved in the planning, approval, and funding aspects along with being a public and economic advocate.
 [Organization Name](https://www.nsw.gov.au/)